 In Switzerland, e-voting means voting online via the internet.
 E-voting is part of the strategic plan of Swiss E-Government, which entails close collaboration between the Confederation and the cantons.
 Since 2004, 15 cantons have offered internet voting to a limited part of their electorate in over 300 trials.
 The Confederation and cantons have followed the principle of ‘security before speed’.
 In Switzerland, e-voting is only permitted if strict requirements under federal law are met.

+Despite a long trial phase, involving over 300 trials in 15 cantons, e-voting has not been available in Switzerland since July 2019.
 On 26 June 2019, the Federal Council commissioned the Federal Chancellery to work with the cantons to redesign the trial phase of e-voting.
-The aim is to establish stable trial operations using e-voting systems, which are completely verifiable.
 The redesign of the trial phase focuses on the following four objectives:

 - Further development of the systems